gaspardip/front-end-challenge/README.md

 ## Features

-- [x] Pagination support
+- Pagination support (page size = 50)
-- [x] Indicator of unread/read post (updated status, after post it’s selected)
+- Indicator of unread/read post
-- [x] Dismiss Post Button
+- Dismiss post button
-- [x] Dismiss All Button
+- Dismiss sll button
-- [x] Split layout (left side: all posts / right side: detail post)
+- Split layout
-- [x] Responsive design (might not be 100% responsive on all devices)
+- Responsive design (might not be 100% responsive on all devices)
-- [x] Auto-scroll to latest post when loading more
+- Auto-scroll to latest post when loading more
-- [x] Auto-scroll to post details when loading more on mobile devices
+- Auto-scroll to post details when loading more on mobile devices
+- Content preview for a variety of formats (though not all of them, specially videos)

-##
+## Potential improvements

+- Add SSR (using Next or similar)
+- Fix post details
+- UX/UI
+- Display some comments in the detail section